Abrx1921/Python-Data-Analysis-Project-Cost-of-Living-by-Country/README.md

 [Data Source](https://www.numbeo.com/cost-of-living/rankings_by_country.jsp), [License](https://www.numbeo.com/premium/commercial-license) and [Credits](https://www.numbeo.com/cost-of-living/)

-The data set used ranges from January 1, 2019 (Q1) to April 2, 2020 (Q1).
-It contains a combination of 5 CSVs, totaling 15 columns and 4.2 million rows.

 The dataset is a snapshot of the current indexes from mid-year 2024.
 It contains 1 csv file with 8 columns and 121 rows.

 :pencil: Data Ensures ROCCC: